 - Dexter 1800kg

-If I were broken down with 1450kg bearings with a weighbridge certificate of 1650kg, I would be looking at 1800kg spring replacements.
+If I were broken down with 2000kg bearings with a weighbridge certificate of 1650kg, I would be looking at 1800kg spring replacements.

 Springs should be purchased to match the weighbridge certificate.
-So now I have selected springs that suit my weight.
+So now I have selected springs that suit my weight, with a maximum loading of approximately 10%.

 However, if you do have a budget to upgrade, then call the experts at Couplemate.
 We can certainly help you through the options from replacement springs to DIY axle upgrades.